It is all too common for you or a family member to recognize someone needs alcoholism or addiction drug treatment before they do.

 Alcoholism and addiction are life or death and it is critical that those who are struggling and unable to overcome addiction receive the treatment they need.

-How do I know a loved one needs treatment?
+How do I know a loved one needs drug rehab help?

 Tell-tale signs of alcoholism or addiction are a failure to meet normal responsibilities, withdrawal from family and friends, and changes in moods and behaviors.
 These things may indicate a need to intervene with the person and help encourage treatment.
 Intervention does not always need to be the formal, stressful scene seen on TV, but rather can be a simple discussion about addressing a problem.